 Awesome foundation.
 I thought Beige Dore would be too light for my skin, but it blended perfectly.
 It is perfect for my combo skin and does not cause any breakouts.
 It is very light and very fine.
 You don't need much to have full coverage.

 This is the first La Prairie product I've tried, and it's so good that I have to write a review.
 After trying several powder foundations (Clinique, Chanel, Guerlain, among others), I've finally found a powder one that I can use on my oily/combo skin.
 I must admit that I did prefer the texture of the Guerlain (Divinora Teint Expert Confort) slightly.
 BUT that made my oily bits too oily, too quickly.
 La Prairie can be used on oily skin - yay!
 How happy am I find to find it!
 It's a lovely, very finely milled powder foundation, that glides on, and provides sheer to medium coverage (depending how much you use).
-It doesn't make me oilier, doesn't oxidate (hurrah), and looks natural.
-No cakey look, no flakes.
+It doesn't make me oilier and looks quite natural.
+No cakey look, no flakes, although it does oxidise a bit (but I find that with all foundations).
 The colours are fine for me.
 I'm using the lightest, Ivorie.
 It's a little bit light, even though I'm pale, so I want to try it in Beige Dore.
 OK, it's pricey, but it'll last for ages as it's big as far as compacts go.
 The compact is lovely, and handy.
 As someone else said, if you only ever buy one La Prairie product, get this one.
 You won't regret it.

 I found this to be a great, high quality powder foundation.
 It offered good coverage without being cakey, flakey, or turing orange.
 Unfortunately, the lightest shade is just too dark.
 On a positive note, you receive a generous amount of foundation (good because very expensive) and the packaging is well-thought out.
 The compact looks like a traditional powder compact, but includes a separate layer for the sponge.
 There is also a mirror, which is nice for touch ups.
 I will revisit in the summer--when I have at least some (fake tan) color.
 For reference, I'm a PPP with definite pink/blue undertones and combo skin.